Tuesday, October 10, 2006

 Yes Gyarah has been playing on my mind.
 Not because of the trend of sequels.
 But because it is a great business idea plus I have a story too.

 What is Cash about?
-And what is your expectation from Cash?
+And what is your

 Cash is a comic book thriller.
 It is "unrealistically real and realistically unreal".
 It is fun.
 It is spectacular.
 It is a real popcorn movie.
 My expectation from the movie is that it becomes such a huge hit that I don't have to work after this.

-You seem to like multi-starres, how do you manage it?
+You seem to like multi-starres, how do you manage

 Surprisingly my first movie was without a single star.
 Not because I didn't get one.
 But because I never approached any.
 And today I have released one with four stars am shooting one with four and planning one with six.
 Yes I agree I do seem to like multi starrers.
 It was never planned.
 It just happened.
 Such is life I guess.